Inheritech/Stocks/README.md

 # Stocks.API

-This project is a simple stock API that allows creating an account, buying and selling any kind of stock.
+This project is a simple stocks API that allows creating an account, and mocks buying and selling any kind of stock.

 ## How to run